I joined and went through My Home Job Search. Let me explain why I can’t recommend them in this review and I found some parts to be a scam.

 For example, I did a review on a similar program called Legit Writing Jobs (but it was much worse) and there I also shared 5 other sites you can work at home from.

 Final Rating: My Home Job Search (3 alternatives coming up).

 3 out of 10 stars.
 I don’t recommend any section that requires paying or joining trial offers and the resources section which has known sites is also pretty known, so overall this whole program doesn’t really do anything for me personally but provide obvious resources in the good parts and questionable programs in the other in my opinion.

 My final thoughts:

 As far as the free membership goes, there isn’t all that much free stuff available other than in the resource section, but that area in combination with the video I talked about showing you an inside look into the paid area of the site somewhat justifies for someone to join the free membership, and nothing else in my opinion.

 The alternatives I have provided to you above are things I personally have no affiliation with, but I wanted to let you know that you don’t really have to pay to get access to that sort of information.

 Be very careful with programs like these.
 While My Home Job Search itself is not a scam, there are sites I’ve reviewed in the past (like the one I linked above) that were like it that went really deep into making you pay.

 Overall, I do not recommend My Home Job Search, at least their paid or “would” have to pay sections, the free resources are OK.

-2) If you’re seeking to work from home, perhaps do things like freelance writing or something of that nature, again, I have a list of options here.
+2) If you’re seeking to work from home, perhaps do things like freelance writing or something of that nature, again, I have a list of work from home companies and opportunities here.